microbiomedata/nmdc-runtime/tests/files/README.md

 This directory contains files used by the test suite.

-The following files were moved from `metadata-translation/notebooks/data/` as part of an effort to retire the top-level `metadata-translation/` directory in July, 2025:
+The following files were moved from `metadata-translation/notebooks/data/` as part of an effort to retire the top-level `metadata-translation/` directory in July, 2025 (via commit `dfd86ade`):

 - `changesheet-array-item-nested-attributes.tsv`
 - `changesheet-update-pi-websites.tsv`